RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

 **Arguments**:

+  flow_identifier:
+  The id of the flow to delete.
+Must be name or uuid
   flow_id:
-  The id of the flow to delete.
+  Used to identify the flow to fetch from the system.
   Between `flow_id` and `flow_name`, at least one must be provided.
   If both are specified, they must correspond to the same flow.
   flow_name:
-  The name of the flow to delete.
+  Used to identify the flow to fetch from the system.

+  flow_identifier takes precedence over flow_id or flow_name arguments

   saved_objects_to_delete:
-  The tables or storage paths to delete grouped by integration name.
+  The tables or storage paths to delete grouped by resource name.
   force:
   Force the deletion even though some workflow-written objects in the writes_to_delete argument had UpdateMode=append